marktheknife/sunpower-web-monitor/docs/Installation_Old_Firmware.md

 ### LAN2: Customer Cloud Data

 - **LAN2** is the Ethernet port that sends data to the SunPower cloud via the customer’s router.
 Most systems use Wi-Fi for this, but Ethernet is also supported.
-- This connection enables access to production and consumption data in the official SunPower app.
+- This connection enables access to the data that is reported in the official SunPower app.
 - The Dashboard uses **LAN1**, so **LAN2** is not needed for Dashboard operation.

 ---